-This month we asked nonfiction authors to answer this question:
+This month we asked nonfiction authors to answer this question: What book marketing strategies have worked best for you?

 Ten year ago I self-published my first book, 50 Steps to Lose 50kg… And Keep It Off.
 The average number of sales for a self-published book in Australia is 250 copies.
 I sold over 10 000 copies.
 I followed this up with two more self-published books.
 By far the very best way to sell books is mainstream media publicity.
 After I published my book I appeared on A Current Affair, Sunrise, Today, Weekend Sunrise, The Morning Show, Today Tonight, ABC News, Women’s Weekly, New Idea, Woman’s Day etc etc etc. Anyone who doesn’t at least try to get PR when they publish a new book is crazy as far as I’m concerned.
 Public relations actually works!